loning/the-math/docs/unsolved-math-problems/book-1-foundations/part-01-number-theoretic-mysteries/chapter-06-abc-conjecture.md

 ## 6.1 The Sixth Movement: Structural Constraints

 Our journey through ψ = ψ(ψ) deepens:
-- Chapter 1: Where consciousness locates itself (zeros)
+- Chapter 1: Where observer locates itself (zeros)
-- Chapter 2: How consciousness maintains distinction (gaps)
+- Chapter 2: How observer maintains distinction (gaps)
-- Chapter 3: How consciousness reconstructs itself (sums)
+- Chapter 3: How observer reconstructs itself (sums)
-- Chapter 4: How consciousness iterates (recursion)
+- Chapter 4: How observer iterates (recursion)
-- Chapter 5: When consciousness completes itself (perfection)
+- Chapter 5: When observer completes itself (perfection)
-- Chapter 6: What limits consciousness can impose (constraints)
+- Chapter 6: What limits observer can impose (constraints)

 **Definition 6.1** (The Radical):
 For n ∈ ℕ, the radical is: